inverse/personal-site/_posts/2020-04-08-washing-machine-cycle-notifications.md

 ### Service node

-Finally once the computation has been done and the payload has been immited to the nofifier.
+Finally once the computation has been calculated and the payload has been emitted to the notifier service.

-The Data for the sevice call consisted of this JSON structure:
+The Data for the service call consisted of this JSON structure:

 ```json
 {"message": "Washing machine used {{payload.energy}} kwh and ran for {{payload.duration}} during the last cycle"}